InvoxiPlayGames/liblifx/README.md

 # liblifx

 A **very work-in-progress** C library for interacting with LIFX smart devices.
 It aims to eventually be compatible with desktop operating systems as well as embedded platforms.
-Currently will only build as-is for macOS, but should work on Linux and Windows with minor changes to the Makefile.
+Currently will only build as-is for macOS, but should work on Linux (and possibly Windows) with minor changes to the Makefile.

 ## Example